mtth/kit/README.rst

 configuring the applications, it handles startup!

-This is only the simplest way you can use Flasker but there are several other configuration options available.
-You can read about each of these in the `full documentation`_.
-There you will also find documentation about the extensions currently available.
+This is only the simplest way you can use Flasker but there are several other configuration options detailed in the `full documentation`_.

 .. _Bootstrap: http://twitter.github.com/bootstrap/index.html